 1. Exploration

 To identify clear research questions and generate educated, viable hypotheses, exploratory research is often used to lay the proper groundwork at the very beginning of criminal justice research projects.
 Professionals who commonly use exploratory research include law enforcement officers, criminal investigators and prosecuting and defense attorneys.
+Exploratory studies can also lay the groundwork for innovative crime prevention strategies, identifying risk factors and opportunities for early intervention.

 2. Description